IDAES/idaes-pse/docs_rst/developer/devsw.rst

 people can also make changes, see :ref:`sw-share-forks`), and then push those changes up into the same Pull Request.
 When you get enough approving reviews, the code is merged into the master repository.
-At this point, you can delete the "topic branch" used for the pull request, and go back to :ref:`initiate <sw-initiate>` your next set of changes.
+At this point, you can delete the "topic branch" used for the pull request, and go back to :ref:`initiate <sw-wf-initiate>` your next set of changes.

 Request review